codefresh-io/docs.codefresh.io/_docs/kb/articles/add-link-to-parrent-from-child-pipeline.md

 ---
-title: "How-to: Add a direct link to the Parent build from a Child build"
+title: "How To: Add a direct link to the Parent build from a Child build"
 description:
-group: troubleshooting
+group: kb
-sub-group: kb-articles
+sub-group: articles
 toc: true
+kb: false
-kb: true
+ht: true
 common: false
 categories: [Pipelines]
 support-reviewed: 2023-04-18 LG